 These handy dots at the end of sentences.

+I can't say how I jumped from Paloma Picasso's lipstick to full stops.
 The story stayed with me, and I eventually applied some essence of it to thoughts on book covers.

 What do I always do on my book covers?
 I use full stops.
 Because full stops aren't generally used on book covers.